Minitte/-RoR2_Plugin_CustomDamageNumber_thunderstore/README.md

 ## Change Log

+### 1.2.1
+- Increased the default max digits to 6
+- Fixed some typos on the readme

 ### 1.2.0
 - Added options for a separate texture on critical hits
 - Added more digit support using the default shader